mbellehumeur/SlicerCastInterface/README.md

 **Standards and trademarks**

 DICOM® is the registered trademark of the National Electrical Manufacturers Association (NEMA) for its standards publications relating to digital imaging and communications in medicine.
 FHIR® and related HL7 marks are registered trademarks of Health Level Seven International (HL7).
 IHE® is a registered trademark of HIMSS.
+VolView® is a trademark of Kitware, Inc. OHIF® is a trademark of the Open Health Imaging Foundation.
+Imaging Data Commons® is a trademark of the National Cancer Institute.

-The Cast Interface (including its hub, clients, and documentation) references ideas, workflows, and vocabulary drawn from these standards—such as DICOM objects and metadata, FHIR and FHIRcast-style context and events, and IHE actor roles (for example, Image Display and Evidence Creator)—solely to describe interoperability behavior.
+The Cast Interface (including its hub, clients, and documentation) references ideas, workflows, and vocabulary drawn from these standards—such as DICOM objects and metadata, FHIR and FHIRcast-style context and events, and IHE actor roles (for example, Image Display and Evidence Creator)—and product names such as VolView, OHIF, and Imaging Data Commons solely to describe interoperability behavior.

 **Cast Interface is not part of these standards.** It is not published by NEMA, HL7, or HIMSS, and is not an IHE Integration Profile, a FHIR implementation guide, or a DICOM conformance statement.
 Use of standard names and terms does not imply endorsement, certification, or official status.
 All other product and company names are trademarks of their respective owners.